AlexandreCarlton/pokeapi-dump/README.md

 We:

  - fire up a local instance.
- - trawl through the endpoints, dumping the contents into `.json` files.
+ - trawl through the endpoints using [Scrapy](https://scrapy.org/), dumping the contents into `index.json` files.
  - package this into an NGINX server which can serve this data with ease.

 ## Limitations

  - Pagination parameters are not supported (e.g. `/pokemon?offset=20&limit=10`
    will simply return the entire result set).
- - Path `/pokemon/{id or name}/encounters` not supported.

 # Running